Joiner that merges sorted data from two or more data sources on a common key whose values must differ in these data sources.

 The default encoding depends on DEFAULT_SOURCE_CODE_CHARSET in defaultProperties.

 One of these must be set.
-These transformation attributes
+These transformation attributes must be specified.

-common CTL template for Joiners or implement a
+for Joiners or implement a

 For detailed information about transformations, see also Defining Transformations.